Reading at School

 The Teaching of Reading

-Reading lessons focus on one specific skill taught over the week, for example using the weekly text to make inferences.
-Children have the opportunity to read the text and practice the skill in different ways.
+Once children are fluent readers, reading lessons focus on one specific skill taught over the week, for example using the class text to make inferences.
+Children have the opportunity to read the high-quality text, unpick the vocabulary and practice the skill in different ways.

 How can you help?